aspnet/MicrosoftConfigurationBuilders/README.md

 up connection information from the execution environment if possible, but you can override that feature by providing a connection string instead.
   * `vaultName` - This is a required attribute.
 It specifies the name of the vault in your Azure subscription from which to read key/value pairs.
   * `connectionString` - A connection string usable by [AzureServiceTokenProvider](https://docs.microsoft.com/en-us/azure/key-vault/service-to-service-authentication#connection-string-support)
-  * `uri` - Connect to other Key Vault providers with this attribute.
+  * `vaultUri` - Connect to other Key Vault providers with this attribute.
 If not specified, Azure is the assumed Vault provider.
 If the uri _is_specified, then `vaultName` is no longer a required parameter.
   * `version` - Azure Key Vault provides a versioning feature for secrets.
 If this is specified, the builder will only retrieve secrets matching this version.
   * `preloadSecretNames` - By default, this builder will query __all__ the key names in the key vault when it is initialized.
 If this is a concern, set this attribute to 'false', and secrets will be retrieved one at a time.
 This could also be useful if the vault allows "Get" access but not